-The Good Sister by Sally Hepworth, A mystery-thriller told from the perspective of two twin sisters who were raised by a sociopathic mother.
+Book review and synopsis for The Good Sister by Sally Hepworth, a mystery-thriller told from the perspective of two twin sisters who were raised by a sociopathic mother.

 In The Good Sister, Rose and Fern are twin sisters.
 Fern works at a library and uses routine to keep her life in order.
 Meanwhile, Rose is an interior designer who has been trying unsuccessfully to get pregnant.